ethpandaops/ethereum-package/README.md

 ### Global flags
 ```
 global_client_log_level -> global_log_level
-mev_type: full -> mev_type: flashbots # new rename as of 3 May 2024
 ```

 To help you with the transition, we have added a script that will automatically update your `yaml` file to the new format.
 You can run the following command to update your network_params.yaml file: